 Type K Thermocouple Daughterboard - Plugs into the Duet Ethernet, allowing for Type K Thermocouple measurements.
 Analog Type K Thermocouple amplifiers/signal boards are not compatible with the Duet Ethernet.
 This daughterboard accepts 1 or 2 Type K Thermocouple sensors.

 In stock, ready to ship.
-The Duet 0.8.5 is an updated version of the successful...
+The Duet 2 Maestro is an advanced 32 bit electronics board...